Lithospheric structure, composition, and thermal regime of the East European craton:

 fertile composition typical for Phanerozoic regions.

-the Russian platform (which is ca. 50% of a typical density
+Russian platform (which is ca. 50% of a typical density deficit of

 concentrated in its upper part, presumably unmodified by